CARTAvis/manual_source/source/fundamental_ideas.rst

       style="width:100%;height:auto;">

 For image cubes, matching in the spectral domain is achieved by nearest interpolation with the target spectral convention.
 The default is "radio velocity".
 The reference convention of spectral matching is configurable with the settings dialog of the Image List Widget.
 When spectral matching is enabled by clicking the "**Z**" button, the matched channel indices are updated in the Image List Widget.
-Images and spectral profiles in the Image Viewer Widget and in the Spectral Profiler Widget are updated, respectively.
+Images  in the Image Viewer Widget are then updated accordingly.